 Yes!
 In fact we have a very simple procedure for payments.
-We will carry out a 'chunk' of work on your project (we usually agree a rough monthly amount to suit your finances before commencing - typically around £1k) and then invoice for that amount before continuing.
+Work on your project is invoiced on a weekly basis.
+Invoices are broken down into full detail of labour and materials and are emailed along with a summary of that week's work and a photographic update.
 This way we are never owed any substantial sums, and our customers never get any shocking bills!
-Progress on your car can be viewed on our website, so even if you are not able to get here in person, you can see the work that has been done before paying.
+Progress on your car can be viewed on our website, Facebook or Dropbox, so even if you are not able to get here in person, you can see the work that has been done before paying.

 © 2015 Retropower Limited.